How to Remove Google Reviews

 6. Select the type of violation.

-Step 3: Report the Review Via Google Search
+Step 3: Report The Review Via Google Search

 1. Go to Google on your computer.